alistaircol/ac-website/content/articles/building-and-hosting-a-full-ci-cd-containerised-laravel-application.md

 I'm hosting a lot of these services instead of using other managed services mainly to reduce cost, and the fact this is still a WIP application and there's no requirement for HA, etc.

+Secondly, and most importantly for me, as a learning exercise.

 ---

 `docker-compose` by default will load `docker-compose(\.override)?\.y[a]?ml` files.
 This means for all our services to be loaded we will need to specify more files by `-f` manually.

-You could do (and I have done) something like this:
+You could do (and I have done) something like this (in a `Makefile`):

+`Makefile`:

 ```makefile
 docker_compose = docker-compose \